PeterCamilleri/CX16/README.md

 helpful (?) instructions on installing what ever tool chain I settle on, when I settle on it.

+Another, entirely optional, component of the toolset is the [Notepad++](https://notepad-plus-plus.org/) editor.
+This program supports multi-tab edit with syntax highlighting.
+It also allows effortless handling of the various line endings used in Windows, Linux, Unix, and the Mac.
+It's also easy-to-use and free!
+You may prefer another editor and that's OK.
+Go with what makes you happy.

 #### File Extensions

 Initially, the following file extensions are used in this repository: